 Because no two applications are quite the same, a small test application to determine suitability for your project is recommended if performance of this material is in question.

 IMPORTANT: Shelf life of product is reduced after opening.
 Remaining product should be used as soon as possible.
 Immediately replacing the lids on both containers after dispensing product will help prolong the shelf life of the unused product.
-XTEND-IT® Dry Gas Blanket (available from Smooth-On) will significantly prolong the shelf life of unused liquid urethane products.
+XTEND-IT™ Dry Gas Blanket (available from Smooth-On) will significantly prolong the shelf life of unused liquid urethane products.

 APPLYING A RELEASE AGENT - Urethane foams are adhesive and will stick / bond to many surfaces.
-We recommend Ease Release 2831 to release urethane foam from most surfaces.
-If the release application is particularly difficult (example; releasing urethane foam from urethane rubber), we recommend an application of Universal Mold Release followed by an application of Ease Release 2831.
+We recommend Ease Release™ 2831 to release urethane foam from most surfaces.
+If the release application is particularly difficult (example; releasing urethane foam from urethane rubber), we recommend an application of Universal™ Mold Release followed by an application of Ease Release™ 2831.

 WARNING: Do not use Universal Mold Release by itself, or any other silicone based release agents.
 This will collapse the foam.

-Know the mix ratio for the FOAM-iT!® product you are using.
+MEASURING & MIXING - Liquid urethanes are moisture sensitive and will absorb atmospheric moisture.
+Mixing tools and containers should be clean and made of metal, glass or plastic.
+Materials should be stored and used in a warm environment (73°F/23°C).
+Know the mix ratio for the FOAM-iT!™ product you are using.
 After dispensing the correct amounts of Parts A and B into mixing container, mix thoroughly for 45 seconds.
 Stir quickly making sure that you scrape the sides and bottom of the mixing container several times.
 Be careful not to splash low viscosity material out of the container.
 Remember, foams cure quickly.
 Do not delay between mixing and pouring.